ccllcc/Dimple-Project/README.md

 We witness that there is a similar pattern of the index trend through a year: the winter is always worse than summer.
 The worst record was taken at end 2013 and almost reached 400.

 Yearly View\
-This chart shows with more details the year to year PM 2.5 comparison.
-In 2012, we see almost each season PM 2.5 surpass 150.
+This chart shows with more details the year to year AQI comparison.
+In 2012, we see almost each season AQI surpass 150.
 In 2013, the air pollution got even worse compared to 2012.
 2015 was the best year with control and attention as except the beginning and end of the year, from March to October, not a day higher than 100.

-Wind Speed vs PM 2.5\
+Wind Speed vs AQI\
-This is a scatter plot, to show the correlation of wind speed again air quality index(PM 2.5).
+This is a scatter plot, to show the correlation of wind speed again air quality index.
 We can witness that all the points with value greater than 100 on the x axis are less than 200 on the y axis.
-This shows that the bigger the wind speed, the less chances getting a high PM 2.5 value.
+This shows that the bigger the wind speed, the less chances getting a high value.
 The correlation is negative.

-Wind Direction vs Wind Speed vs PM 2.5\
+Wind Direction vs Wind Speed vs AQI\
 In this chart, the wind direction has been brough into the chart to produce a 3 dimensional chart to reveal further the complexity and correlations.
-From the chart, we could tell that when the winds come from SE(south east), the PM 2.5 appear to be within the lowest range(<=120).
-When the winds come from NW(north west) or there is no wind movement, the PM 2.5 could go above 200.
+From the chart, we could tell that when the winds come from SE(south east), the AQI appear to be within the lowest range(<=120).
+When the winds come from NW(north west) or there is no wind movement, the AQI could go above 200.
 And it appears that the winds from north move faster than those from south.

 Seasonality\
 When split the scatter plot by season, it also reveals some interesting findings: it confirms the finding in line plot, that summer is the best season of air quality in Shanghai.
 If you want to visit this city, the best choice will be summer.(personal recommendation) You could also choose autumn, but some of the days could be polluted.
 Winter is the worst among all year.